-- Unissued Shares – Shares a company retains in its treasury and not issued to the public or to employees are unissued shares.
+Unissued Shares: Shares a company retains in its treasury that are not issued to the public or to employees are unissued shares.

-- Float Shares – Float refers to the number of shares actually available for trade on the open market.
-You and I can buy these shares.
+Float Shares: Float refers to the number of shares available for trade on the open market.
+Most people can buy these shares.

-- Outstanding Shares – Outstanding shares includes all the shares issued by the company, which would be the restricted shares plus the float.
+Outstanding Shares: These shares include all the shares issued by the company, which would be the restricted shares plus the float.

-Here's a simple example with numbers to illustrate the relationship of these different shares:
+Here's a simple example with numbers to show how these shares are related:

 - Authorized Shares – 100